aegoroff/solt/README.md

-  in          Get information about found solutions lf          Find lost files in the folder specified lp          Find projects that not included into any solution nu          Get nuget packages information within projects or find Nuget mismatches in solution ver         Print the version number of solt
+  in          Get information about found solutions lf          Find lost files in the folder specified lp          Find projects that not included into any solution nu          Get nuget packages information within solutions, projects or find Nuget mismatches in solution ver         Print the version number of solt

 Flags:
-  -d, --diag          Show memory statistic after run -h, --help          help for solt
+  -d, --diag          Show application diagnostic after run -h, --help          help for solt
   -p, --path string   REQUIRED.
 Path to the sources folder